-Term Definition Malpractice The act or an instance of improper practice.
+Term Definition The act or an instance of improper practice.
 For this policy, malpractice is defined as any act that gives one or more candidates an unfair advantage or disadvantage, or which threatens the integrity of the assessments and the reputation of the IoD.
 Plagiarism Passing off the work (either completely or in part) of another person as one's own.
 Any material submitted for assessment that draws on the work of others must be referenced, using the appropriate convention.
 Invigilator Encompasses both individual invigilators and any organisation which employs or subcontracts invigilators for the IoD's examinations.
 Partners Include any organisation which partners with the IoD in respect of any part of its examination processes and procedures.
-Contractors Include any individual who the IoD contracts to carry out work in respect of developing examination content, marking examinations, carrying out Chartered Director interviews, delivering training and/or workshops and developing learning content.
+Contractors Include any individual who the IoD contracts to carry out work in respect of developing delivering training and/or workshops and developing learning content.

-- 22 Examples of malpractice by candidates are provided in Annex A. - Examples of malpractice by staff members, invigilators, contractors and partners are provided in Annex B.
+- 22 Examples of malpractice by candidates are provided in Annex A. - 23 Examples of malpractice by staff members, invigilators, contractors and partners are provided in Annex B.